Sleping-in/fast/PLAN.md

 # FastF1 API Deployment Plan

+## Status: ✅ Completed
+All planned features and additional requested features have been implemented.
+- Core endpoints (Events, Sessions, Results, Laps, Telemetry) are implemented.
+- Advanced features (Weather, Track Status, Pit Stops, Circuit Info, Race Control, Tyres, Standings, Gaps, Sectors) are implemented.
+- Historical data via Ergast API is implemented.
+- Deployment to Hugging Face Spaces is configured and verified.
+- Comprehensive tests have been run and passed (with expected timeouts on first run).
+- Final verification against FastF1 documentation completed.

 ## Overview
 This project will create a REST API using FastAPI that exposes Formula 1 data from the FastF1 Python library, deployed on Railway.app.
 The API is designed to be consumed by a Swift iOS/macOS application.